gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classIRightHandSide.md

-The source  acts on the distribution function following the evolution equation df/dt = S
+The source \(S\) acts on the distribution function following the evolution equation df/dt = S

 **Parameters:**